husarnet/husarnet/README.md

 - **Lightweight** - it works not only on popular OSes (currently only Linux version is released, Windows, MacOS, Android coming soon) but even on ESP32 microcontrollers.
 That means you can P2P access your things without IoT server at all!
 - **Secure & Private** - packets never leave connected devices unencrypted, Perfect Forward Secrecy (PFC) enabled by default.

 Husarnet, in it's core, is **one big, automatically routed, IPv6 network**.
-Running Husarnet daemon creates a virtual network interface (`hnet0`) with an unique Husarnet IPv6 address and associated `fc94::/16` route.
+Running Husarnet daemon creates a virtual network interface (by default named `hnet0`) with an unique Husarnet IPv6 address and associated `fc94::/16` route.
 If you choose to disable the permission system, any node can reach your node using IPv6 `fc94:...` address, but if you choose to leave it enabled, we've prepared an extensive permissions system for you.
 You can have multiple virtual islands/groups, your devices can access multiple groups or you can even share access to those groups with other users!

 The nodes are identified by their 112-bit **IPv6 addresses, that are based on the public keys of the node**.
 All connections are also authenticated by the IPv6 address.
 This property makes it possible to establish connection authenticity without any trusted third party, basing only on the IPv6 address!
 The connections are also always encrypted.